About us

 Upcoming events

-Skill Level: Intermediate (Please scroll down to bottom for skill level definitions).
-You must be able to maintain a speed of 2-2.5 miles comfortably, have done this distance before and comfortable being in unprotected waters.
+Skill Level: Intermediate (please scroll to the bottom for skill level definitions) and you should be able to maintain at least a 2-2.5 mph speed and have comfortably done this distance, before.

-It is up to each paddler to be aware of these dangers, to accept and be prepared for the risks involved, and to be certain they have the skills to safely paddle in these conditions.Launch: Pop Stansell Park which has no entrance fee, a beach launch with a short portage, limited parking and has restrooms.
+It is up to each paddler to be aware of these dangers, to accept and be prepared for the risks involved, and to be certain they have the skills to safely paddle in these conditions.Launch: Address is for directional purposes.
+Dunedin Causeway, south side, and just west of Sail Honeymoon (look for the tiki hut and colorful kayaks).
+It's an easy launch as you can drive/park your vehicle right at the water's edge.
+There are no parking fees and restroom facilities are nearby.

 This is not a professional tour nor am I a professional guide.

-Items that you may want to bring; GMRS/FRS radio tuned to CH 6 or VHF on CH 71, plenty of hydration, snacks, lunch, a good hat, sunglasses, closed toe water shoes, sunscreen, bug repellant, towel a chair.
-Remember, it's your responsibility to be USCG compliant
+Items that you may want to bring; GMRS/FRS Radio tuned to channel 6, VHF on channel 71, plenty of water, snacks, lunch, a good hat, sunglasses, closed toe water shoes, sunscreen, bug repellant, towel, snorkel gear, umbrella and a chair for the sandbar.
+Remember, it's your responsibility to be USCG compliant (PFD, whistle or air horn).
+I encourage you to wear your PFD.

 YOUR RSVP TO ATTEND A "SUNCOAST OUTDOORS " SPONSORED EVENT IS YOUR EXPRESS ACKNOWLEDGEMENT OF UNDERSTANDING AND UNCONDITIONAL ACCEPTANCE OF FULL PERSONAL RESPONSIBILITY AND LIABILITY FOR ALL ASSOCIATED RISKS.